-Today, we’re thrilled to announce the acquisition of Good Software, a company that is best known as the maker of Analytics for Confluence, one of Confluence’s most popular third-party add-ons.
-Analytics will be a powerful new set of features in Confluence that will help individuals and teams understand how people engage with their content in Confluence.
-It will also help admins understand how Confluence is used throughout their organization.
+Today, we’re thrilled to announce the acquisition of Good Software, a company that is best known as the maker of analytics for Confluence, one of Confluence’s most popular third-party add-ons.
+Analytics will be a powerful new set of features in the Confluence Cloud Premium plan that will help individuals and teams understand how people engage with their content in Confluence and make better decisions.
+It will also help admins understand and report on how Confluence is used throughout their organization.

-Here are some ways Analytics will make Confluence even more powerful:
+Here are some ways analytics makes Confluence Cloud Premium even more powerful:

 Create more engaging content: Just like marketers and webmasters use tools like Google Analytics to understand how their public websites are performing, individuals and teams in Confluence want to know how others read and engage with their content.
 The more you know about how your content is performing, the more you can create content that draws people in.

-For example, say a marketing lead shared an update on last quarter’s wins with the entire company, but with analytics, she was able to see that her the page only got ten views.
-She might realize it was too long and wordy, break up text with GIFs and charts, change the title, re-share it, and get more views.
+For example, say a marketing lead shared an update on last quarter’s wins with the entire company, but with analytics, she was able to see that her the page only received ten views.
+She might conclude it was too long and wordy, break up text with GIFs and charts, change the title, re-share it, and get more views.

 Increase accountability: If you understand who’s reading or commenting on your content, it’s easier to make sure it’s being used.
 Say a VP of Sales uses Confluence to host her team’s sales enablement documents, and needs to make sure everyone has read the latest product update.
 If she notices only 5 out of 20 team members have read the documents, she can send a reminder to her team.

 Keep your spaces organized: With so much information, it’s hard to keep hundreds or thousands of pages across your company updated and relevant.
-With analytics, you’ll be able to understand the most popular (or unpopular) content in your space and your team’s space, so you can tell which pages need to be updated or archived.
+With analytics in Confluence Cloud Premium, you’ll be able to understand the most popular (or unpopular) content in your space and your team’s space, so you can tell which pages need to be updated or archived.

 In the coming months, we’ll continue to integrate analytics for Confluence into Confluence Cloud Premium more deeply and make analytics even more actionable for your team.